Depth-monster/white_hat/1_chapter.md

 Unfortunately, although many applications support all three options (--help, -h, and -?), there’s no guarantee the application you’re using will.
 So if one option doesn’t work, try another
+### Referencing Manual Pages with man

+In addition to the help switch, most commands and applications have a manual (man) page with more information, such as a description and synopsis of the command or application
+### kali >man aircrack-ng
+### Searching with locate
+#### kali >locate aircrack-ng

+/usr/bin/aircrack-ng

+/usr/share/applications/kali-aircrack-ng.desktop

+/usr/share/desktop-directories/05-1-01-aircrack-ng.directory

+--snip--

+/var/lib/dpkg/info/aircrack-ng.md5sums